How to play https://youtu.be/ZUa5GDVE3_8

 On each turn, all players simultaneously choose any 1 card from their hands that they would like to keep.
 When each player has done this, the chosen cards are revealed.
 The cards you chose will remain in front of you on your sushi belt until the end of the round.

-Your remaining hand is then passed to the player on your left, and you receive a new hand from the player on your right.
+Your remaining hand is then passed the next player, and you receive a new hand from the previous player.
+When playing "clockwise", the next player is the player below you.
 Your next turn begins with fewer cards to choose from.

 If you choose a squid, salmon or egg nigiri card, and already have a wasabi card in front of you, then this nigiri is placed on top of the wasabi.
 This shows that the nigiri has been dipped in wasabi and has tripled in value!